The Raw Food Movement

-Mr. MATT AMSDEN (Owner, Euphoria Loves RAWvolution): I've often been in supermarkets and I've heard other people say this, that they'll walk up to somebody and they're like, you're a raw fooder?
+MATT AMSDEN: I've often been in supermarkets and I've heard other people say this, that they'll walk up to somebody and they're like, you're a raw fooder?
 And they're like, yeah, yeah.
 'Cause you can somehow tell.

 BRYCE: Raw foodists believe they feel better on the diet because they are consuming food that is more alive or has more nutrients than cooked food.
 But nutritionist Mary-Jon Ludy of the Massachusetts General Hospital disagrees.

 MARY: We think in the nutrition field that the difference between vitamin and mineral content of raw food versus cooked food is actually pretty trivial.

 BRYCE: Craig Ng(ph) has been a raw foodist for more than six years and says he feels better when he eats this way and pities those who eat and feel lethargic afterwards.
 He is 52 but looks decades younger.
 He has taut sinewy limbs and wears his straight black hair to his shoulders.
 Ng loves this diet, but says the isolation that comes with the raw food lifestyle is hard if you're not prepared.

 CRAIG NG: Yeah.
 I wouldn't recommended it.
 I think one of the things that you have to go through is the disconnection from mass consciousness.
 The disconnection from this - this is what everybody does and it's accepted.